Thinklab-SJTU/EDA-AI/OAREST/README.md

 # OAREST README

-This is an implementation of the paper **Train on Pins and Test on Obstacles for Rectilinear Steiner Minimum Tree** (OAREST).
+This is an implementation of the  NeurIPS 2025 paper **Train on Pins and Test on Obstacles for Rectilinear Steiner Minimum Tree** (OAREST).

 ![OAREST Pipeline.](https://anonymous.4open.science/api/repo/OAREST_figures-B8BE/file/OAREST_pipeline.png?v=17bee186)